Finding a Job as a Counselor

-Hint: Open an office in an area where managed care companies provider networks are open.
-These may be distant Atlanta suburbs-- Lawrencville, Rabun Bounty--but you can setup a second office closer to where you prefer to practice.
-Once executed, your managed care contracts do not tie you to the geographical area you were credentialed.
-Why?
-Again, because they are portable.
+Hint: Open your office in an area where managed care companies provider networks are open.
+These are sometimes distant Atlanta suburbs-- Lawrenceville, Rabun Bounty and far north or south Georgia.
+Should you need to relocate, your managed care contracts are portable.

 Smaller Private Counseling Centers

 More great job resources for therapists.
 Caveat: these settings must be employment type settings and are often rejected by the Composite Board of PC, SW and MFT as acceptable work settings.
 Your director/boss is required to attest that your work will have direct oversight in formal employment arrangement.
 Some private practices provide more structure than others.
 It is also wise to confirm whether their office has been previously accepted by the board for an approved LAPC worksite.